astrodiegog/FlatCosmoCalc/README.md

 In the `test` subdirectory, there are two jupyter notebooks that serve as benchmarks that things are working well.

-`AstropyTest.ipynb` - Compares table computed with Planck parameters against astropy
+`AstropyTest.ipynb` - Compares table computed with Planck2018 parameters against astropy

-`IntegratorTest.ipynb` - Compares some integration tables against numpy
+`IntegratorTest.ipynb` - Compares some integration tables against analytical solutions

 ## Integration

-To create this calculator, we coded up an implementation of Romberg's integration method.
+To create this calculator, we used an implementation of Romberg's integration method.
 To ensure that this method is accurate, we created a `integral_test` file in the `integrator` subdirectory.
-This file has a struct definition and six  functions in testing my integrator in `integrator.cpp`:
+This file has a struct definition and six functions in testing the integrator in `integrator.cpp`:

 `
 struct IntegratorTestInfo